Undergraduate Research & Creative Activity

-Click here for more information on the 2019 KAS Annual Meeting at Berea College.
+1. Click here for more information on abstracts and registration.

 The Office of Research & Creative Activity maintains Western Kentucky University's Enhanced Membership with the Council on Undergraduate Research.
 This Enhanced Membership allows all faculty, staff, and students who are interested to become members of CUR at no cost to them.

 Interested in becoming members of CUR?